apache/openwhisk/docs/actions.md

 ### Creating and invoking an action

-An action is simply a top-level Python function, which means it is necessary to have a method named `main`.
+An action is simply a top-level Python function, which means it is necessary to have a method that is named `main`.
 For example, create a file called
 `hello.py` with the following content:

 ```